 Output Valves can be recognized as the biggest, or at least tallest, tubes in the back of your amp, although a tube rectifier (if your amp has one) can also be mistaken for one of several output tube types.
 Your clue here will be that there’s usually only one rectifier, but at least two matching or similar output tubes in any amp, other than small single-ended “practice” amps such as a Fender Champ or a Gibson GA-5.
 Since valves started to be manufactured there have been many different types of output valves used in many different applications, not only in guitar amplifiers, but in radios, stereos, TVs etc. Today only a limited number are used and of those only a handful show up in guitar amplifier designs.
 The most common output valve types used in about 90% of current amplifier designs are the 6L6GC valve, 6V6GT valve, EL34 valve, and EL84 valve.
 A handful of guitar amplifiers use KT66 and 6550 valve tubes.

-Other than EL84’s, which are the same diameter as preamp tubes (although taller) and use the same 9-pin socket, all of the most common output tube types use large 8-pin (octal) sockets.
+Other than EL84’s, which are the same diameter as preamp valves (although taller) and use the same 9-pin socket, all of the most common output tube types use large 8-pin (octal) sockets.
 While they might appear interchangeable in terms of socket size, however, most have different circuit, voltage, and bias requirements, so they cannot simply be substituted one for the other in most amps.

 Think of the big Fender amplifier tone and you’re thinking 6L6 (also sometimes substituted for the interchangeable 5881, essentially a ruggedized 6L6).
 This is the big-amp output tube traditionally seen in American-made amplifiers, and it has a bold, solid voice with firm lows and prominent highs, which can be strident in loud, clean amps, or more silky and rounded in softer, “tweed” style amps.
 A pair of 6L6GC valves will generate around twenty five to fifty watts depending on the amplifier design and a set of four (quad) will give out about 100 watts of power.
 The 6L6GC valve can be found in guitar amplifiers manufactured by Fender guitar amplifier, Marshalll guitar amplifier, Mesa Boogie guitar amplifier.
 And amplifiers like like TopHat’s Super Deluxe, Carr’s Rambler, Fender Tweed 5E5 Pro, Fender Tweed Bassman, Fender Blackface Twin and Super Reverbs, Marshall JTM45 heads and “Bluesbreaker” combos, to the Mesa/Boogie Mark Series and beyond.